DrRek/cf_web_auth_stack/README.md

 * Make sure that "Authorized JavaScript origins" contains `https://${DOMAIN_NAME}.auth.${REGION}.amazoncognito.com` where DOMAIN_NAME is the environment variable setted in the previous section and REGION is the aws region where you will deploy the resource (ex. https://webapp-with-webauth.auth.eu-central-1.amazoncognito.com)
 * Make sure that "Authorized redirect URI" contains `https://${DOMAIN_NAME}.auth.${REGION}.amazoncognito.com/oauth2/idpresponse` where DOMAIN_NAME is the environment variable setted in the previous section and REGION is the aws region where you will deploy the resource (ex. https://webapp-with-webauth.auth.eu-central-1.amazoncognito.com)
 * Click on create
-* Download or memorize somewhere the client id and client secret, these will need to be added in the environment variables as respectively GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET as metioned in the previous section
+* Download or memorize somewhere the client id and client secret, these will need to be added in the environment variables as respectively GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET as metioned in the previous section.

 ## Future improvements